zephir-lang/zephir-docs/en/functions.rst

         }
     }

-You can also call functions that are expected to exist in the PHP userland but aren't built in to PHP:
+You can also call functions that are expected to exist in the PHP userland, but aren't necessarily built in to PHP itself:

 .. code-block:: zephir